ydataai/ydata-fabric-sdk/docs/index.md

 <p align="center"><img src="assets/overview/data_centric_approach.png" alt="Data-Centric AI Approach" width="900"></p>

-!!! note "🚀 YData SDK Version 1.0 Released! 🎉"
+!!! note "🚀 Fabric SDK was released! 🎉"
-    We are excited to announce the release of YData Fabric SDK v1.0!
+    We are excited to announce the release of the Fabric SDK!
 This major release marks the beginning of long-term support for the package, ensuring stability, continuous improvements, and ongoing support for all users.
-YData SDK empowers developers with easy access to state-of-the-art data quality tools and generative AI capabilities.
+Fabric SDK empowers developers with easy access to state-of-the-art data quality tools and generative AI capabilities.
 Stay tuned for more updates and new features!

-### Try Fabric
-- <a href="get-started/fabric_community/"><u>Get started with Fabric Community</u></a>

 ## Why adopt YData Fabric?